Srujan-D/DPVO_Stateless/Stateless_README.md

 ---

 **TODO:**
 1. Currently, the server returns the output to the client.
 Change this to store them somewhere for later access.
+[DONE]
 2. Check for redundancy in storing the SLAM state in the server (extract/deserialize state).
+[DONE]
 3. The setup file currently installs everything needed to train and test DPVO.
 This is not required since we only need inference.
 So need to write a minimalistic implementation.
-4. Host model wieghts somewhere and call it from there.
+4. Host model wieghts somewhere and call it from there, currently its taken from local.
 5. Currently, slam.terminate() is called only after the server receives the last frame (denoted by timestamp = -1).
 Check if we need to call this after every frame/every few frames.
-6. Store the outputs (pointcloud, etc.) on server side -- check where exactly to store them
+6. Store the outputs (pointcloud, etc.) on server side instead -- check where exactly to store them [DONE]
 7. Testing (lots of it)